DanOchs99/weather/README.md

    Go to https://weather-station-app.azurewebsites.net  Register a username & password or use 'guest' and 'demo' to access the site.

 * **Features of the application:**
    A user may register and login with a username and password or use the guest account as described above.
-The current temperature and humidity readings will be displayed along with the time of the report, press the Update button to get the latest reading from the database.
+The current temperature and humidity readings will be displayed along with the time of the report, when a new reading is received from the sensor the display will update.

 ## Site Preview
 <img src="weather_station.png" height="400px" width="372px">